Hi-ImDave/Hi-ImDave/README.md

 - I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Washington State.

-- 🔭 I’m currently working on [Authenitication Module]() It's not currently hosted, but I promise it will be soon!
+- 🔭 I’m currently working on an [Authenitication Module]().
+It's not currently hosted, but I promise it will be soon!

 - 🌱 I’m currently learning **Redux, and TypeScript**